mono789/IA_UdeA_FlightPredict/README.md

 After training the model, you can use it to make predictions.

-Additionally, a `train.csv` file is required as part of the phase 2 process, where the corresponding predictions will be made.
+As mentioned earlier, a `train.csv` file is required as part of the phase 2 process, where the corresponding predictions will be made.
 Ensure that the dataset adheres to the expected structure for the model.
 The required columns are as follows:

 - `AIRLINE`
 - `ORIGIN_AIRPORT`